carbon-language/carbon-lang/flang/documentation/C++style.md

 -->

 ## In brief:
-* Use *clang-format* to resolve all layout questions.
+* Use *clang-format* on all C++ source and header files before every merge to master.
+All code layout should be determined by means of clang-format.
 * Where LLVM's C++ style guide is clear on usage, follow it.
 * Otherwise, where a clear precedent exists in the project, follow it.
 * Otherwise, where a good public C++ style guide is relevant and clear,